Walruii/twitterClone/README.md

 # L00P

-A web application that replicates the core functionalities of Twitter, enabling users to post, like, and interact with tweets in real-time.
+A web application that replicates the core functionalities of Twitter, enabling users to post, like, and interact with loops in real-time.

 ## Features

-- **Real-Time Interactions**: Users can post, like, and engage with tweets seamlessly.
+- **Real-Time Interactions**: Users can post, like, and engage with loops seamlessly.
 - **Responsive Design**: Built with `Tailwind CSS` to ensure a smooth experience across devices.
 - **User Authentication**: NextAuth integration with `Google OAuth` for secure and easy sign-in.
 - **Efficient Data Handling**: Utilizes `Next.js App Router` and `Server Actions` for optimized API management and real-time updates.
-- **Data Persistence**: User and tweet data are stored in `MongoDB` for reliability and scalability.
+- **Data Persistence**: User and loop data are stored in `MongoDB` for reliability and scalability.

 ## Technologies Used